dimipan/minimal-AST-tel/README.md

 | interview | **interviewee_degradation (0.38)** | efficient, **agent_repetition (0.00)** |

-Two of these are worth pausing on, because **different substrates put their stalls in different regimes — and that is the layer working, not failing.**
+Two of these are worth pausing on, because **different substrates put their stalls in different regimes and that is the layer working.**

 - **Kinematic `saturated_hold` → not a stall.** The robot that finished and idles is zero-yield forever, but pressure has drained, so it lands in `converged`, not `churn`.
 The plane gets it right on a substrate it was never tuned for.

 - **Interview `agent_repetition` → not churn; `interviewee_degradation` → churn.**
-  These are both "stalls" by mean SI, but the phase space splits them, correctly.
+  These are both "stalls" by mean SI, but the phase space splits them.
   Re-asking about location (already 78% resolved) is damped by the `(1 − completeness)` term and reads as `converged` — the schema was nearly closed, so there's little friction to register.
 Degradation hammers equipment (stuck at 20%) and reads as `churn`.
-The phase space is *stricter* than mean SI, and the extra structure is the interview substrate telling you these two stalls are not the same animal.
+The phase space is *stricter* than mean SI, and the extra structure is the interview substrate telling us these two stalls are not the same animal.

 ---